estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 In the beggining of each school year, a new table is set for courses and payments.
 So, the information provided is inserted as a new role on the respective table of that year.

 ## Data Analysis Web Application
-Also connected to the DB server, this application
+Also connected to the DB server, this application was developed to select, manipulate and analize data.
+All the queries and specific SQL commands to retrieve the information requested by the school administration were made directly in Python, using SQLAlchemy library.
+It also allows the user (which would be only authorized people from the school) to resarch for specific data from students.